-Chapter 10 - PAVEMENT DESIGN AND REPORT Section 10.4 Pavement Thickness Design Criteria mix asphalt (HMA) may be submitted for approval with a minimum wearing course thickness of 2.0 inches.
+This is an alternative for the Developer to provide a minimum thickness pavement during construction, and after repairs, construct the final lift of asphalt, providing for a new finished pavement surface.
+Minimum asphalt and aggregate base course thicknesses are given in Table 10-1.
 If the full pavement section is not to be placed immediately, a pavement design for staged construction may be required by the Local Entity Engineer.
 The staged construction design must include asphalt thickness for each proposed stage.
 Calculations, traffic numbers, and construction truck traffic numbers supporting the staged design must also be submitted.
 For staged construction, accommodations must be provided for the paved surface to drain with no water left standing on the pavement.

 1. Overlay at End of Warranty Period.
-After the end of the two-year warranty period, (and after all Punch list repairs have been made), the Contractor shall pave a 1.5-1/2-inch SX overlay.
+After the end of the two-year warranty period, (and after all Punch list repairs have been made), the Contractor shall pave a 1.5inch SX overlay.

-The report shall instruct the Contractor to pave $0.5-\frac{1}{2}$ -inch less than required pavement section at initial construction, leaving the finish asphalt $0.5\frac{1}{2}$ -inch below the design crown elevation.
-After two years, (and after all warranty repairs have been made), the Contractor shall perform a tapered milling (0 to 1-inch depth) of the outside 4 feet of pavement along the gutters prior to placing the 1.5- $\frac{1}{2}$ -inch SX overlay.
+The report shall instruct the Contractor to pave 0.5 inch less than required pavement section at initial construction, leaving the finish asphalt 0.5 inch below the design crown elevation.
+After two years, (and after all warranty repairs have been made), the Contractor shall perform a tapered milling (0 to 1-inch depth) of the outside 4 feet of pavement along the gutters prior to placing the 1.5 inch SX overlay.
 This shall be accomplished before the Local Entity accepts the streets for full-term maintenance.